rguerreiro/express-device/README.md

     </tr>
 </table>

-express-device also comes with some [dynamic helpers](http://expressjs.com/guide.html#app.dynamichelpers\(\)) that will help you to build a responsive design:
+express-device can also add some variables to the response [locals property](http://expressjs.com/api.html#res.locals\(\)) that will help you to build a responsive design:
 <table>
     <tr>
         <td>is_desktop</td>